Justice Task Force

 Ready to be part of the JTF mission?
 Make a donation!
 When submitting your PayPal payment, please put “Justice Task Force Donation” in the description.

-Please email email@example.com if you wish to reach out to us in regards to the work of the Justice Task Force.
+We invite you to reach out to us in regards to the work of the Justice Task Force.

 "*" indicates required fields